Almost Sure Existence of Global Solutions for Supercritical Semilinear Wave Equations: Proof of Theorem

 \begin{proof}[Proof of Lemma~\ref{1lemmeTechnique}] We now turn the idea explained in the introduction into a mathematical proof.
 An efficient way of doing so is the systematic use of the Littlewood-Paley theory.
 Recall that $s_p=\frac{p-3}{p-1}$.
 In the following, estimates for $k=1$ and $k \geqslant 2$ could be different, thus we assume $k \geqslant 2$ and explain the modifications for $k=1$ at the end.
 The Fourier-Plancherel theorem and the fact that the contribution for $j'=-1,0,1$ are up to a universal constant identical to the case $j'=0$ yield:

 We first estimate $I_2$ using Hölder, Bernstein and Young's inequalities, where $r_k:= \frac{(k-1)(p+1)}{k}$:

 For $I_1$ observe that with Hölder and Bernstein inequalities,

-so that the Hölder inequality for series gives, as only the high frequencies appeared in the sum, Then Theorem~\ref{1sobolev} (\textit{ii}) provides us with:
+so that the Hölder inequality for series gives, as only the high frequencies appeared in the sum, Then Corollary~\ref{1coroProductRule} provides us with:

 where we recall that $\frac{1}{q_k}+\frac{p-k+1}{p+1}=1$.
 The chain rule from Lemma~\ref{1chainRule} will estimate the terms~$J_1$ and~$J_2$.
-For $J_2$, a direct application shows that: For $J_1$, also using Lemma~\ref{1chainRule} and then the Gagliardo-Nirenberg inequality, Theorem~\ref{1gagliardoNirenberg} yield:
+For $J_2$, a direct application shows that: For $J_1$, also using Lemma~\ref{1chainRule} followed by Theorem~\ref{1sobolev}~(\textit{ii}) and then by the Gagliardo-Nirenberg inequality, Theorem~\ref{1gagliardoNirenberg} yield:

-where $\alpha \in [0,s]$ is such that $\frac{2}{p+1}= \frac{1-s_p}{3} +\frac{1-\alpha}{6}+\frac{\alpha}{p+1}$, \textit{i.e} $\alpha = s_p = \frac{p-3}{p-1}$.
+where $\alpha \in [0,s_p]$ is such that $\frac{2}{p+1}= \frac{1-s_p}{3} +\frac{1-\alpha}{6}+\frac{\alpha}{p+1}$, \textit{i.e} $\alpha = s_p = \frac{p-3}{p-1}$.
 Finally we get:

 This yields $J_1 \lesssim 1+E_n(t)$.

 For $k=1$ one can proceed in the same manner: split the left-hand side of \eqref{1estimeeTechnique} into $I_1$ and $I_2$ and write $I_2 \lesssim E_n(t)+\|\tilde{z}_n\|_{L^{\infty}_TL^{\infty}_x}^{p+1}$.
 Remark that the estimate of $I_1$ is handled using the same arguments as for $J_1$ above leading to which ends the proof. \end{proof}